Back to National Guide

 Hiring a Licensed Carpenter in VIC

-In Victoria, builders and carpenters must be registered with the Victorian Building Authority (VBA) for domestic building work.
-The single-trade exemption may apply for door and window work alone, but using a VBA-registered tradesperson provides stronger consumer protections.
+In Victoria, builders and carpenters should be registered with the Victorian Building Authority (VBA) for domestic building work.
+A single-trade exemption may apply for door and window work alone (meaning VBA registration is not always legally required), but using a VBA-registered tradesperson provides stronger consumer protections and access to the domestic building dispute resolution service.

-• VBA registration number (if applicable) or ABN and insurance details
+• The tradesperson can provide VBA registration or ABN and public liability insurance

 How We Calculate